 Share Your 2016 Flood Stories With The UL History Dept.

-As we are approaching the two year anniversary of the historic and devastating flood that hit south Louisiana in 2016, the UL Lafayette History Department wants to document your stories.
-There are several opportunities for you to share your memories of what happened to you and your family / friends personally.
+As we remembered the two year anniversary of the historic and devastating flood that hit south Louisiana in 2016, the UL Lafayette History Department wants to document your stories.
+There have been several opportunities for you to share your memories of what happened to you and your family / friends personally, with one still coming up.

 Researchers from the History Dept will host a 'History Harvest' to collect oral stories of the devastation, which will be used for a larger project on disaster response.
 They are specifically seeking: